abhijeetk/webdocs-sample/README.md

 ## bugs

 ```
- --fetch is asynchronous combining --fetch with other options will fail ./build --all --serve --watch
  --watch to automatically regenerate pages on markdown file, you should force "./build --configs" when changing TOC or versions.
 ```